CaptainCluster/FollowTracker/README.md

 users figure out how the followership of a selected profile has developed.

 [Read the GitHub Acceptance Use Policy by clicking this!](https://docs.github.com/en/site-policy/acceptable-use-policies/github-acceptable-use-policies)

+🔧 Tools
+---
+The program comes with a tool for archiving follower data.
+This tool of preservation protects the data from being overwritten.
+You can use the tool by executing **archiver.py**.
+It copies the data from **followerdata.json** and then copies that data into another JSON file that has a name not being used.